apache/shenyu-website/content/en/projects/shenyu/request-plugin/index.md

 ## Explanation

-* When Shenyu Gateway makes proxy call to target service, it also allows users to add, modify and remove request headers by using 'request' plugin to request parameters, request headers and cookies.
+* When ShenYu gateway makes proxy call to target service, it also allows users to add, modify and remove request headers by using 'request' plugin to request parameters, request headers and cookies.

 ## Plugin Setting

-* In `shenyu-admin` --> plugin management --> `request` ,set to enable.
+* In `shenyu-admin` --> BasicConfig --> Plugin --> `request` , set to enable.
 * Introduce `request` support in the pox.xml file of the gateway.
 * If the user don't use, please disable the plugin in the background.